 The purpose of these videos is to reverse this situation.

-Click here for the slides discussed during this series of videos.
+Click here for all of the slides discussed during these videos.

 Part 1 of 6 – Relationship is our MOST strategically important asset!
 (19 min 09 sec)

 This first video: introduces you to me (Joe Kittel), focuses us on value-creating (not value-exchange) relationships (a.k.a., strategic alliances), focuses us on business’ highest purpose (not making money, but creating value), and it begins to help us reassess and redefine our understanding of relationship itself.

 Nothing in the world happens outside of relationship!

 Part 2 of 6 – Practical spirituality deepens and improves relationship; therefore, it is a strategic imperative.
 (27 min 27 sec)